samuellal7/3-SQL-Projects/README.md

 ## 🎯 Project Role & Scope
 As a Data Analyst within Rockbuster Stealth’s Business Intelligence (BI) Department, your primary role is to support the development and execution of the company’s digital transformation strategy.
 The BI department collaborates with teams across inventory management, customer insights, and marketing, providing actionable, data-driven recommendations.

-### key responsibilities include:
+### Key responsibilities include:
-Loading and organizing Rockbuster Stealth’s historical data into a Relational Database Management System (RDBMS).
+##### Loading and organizing Rockbuster Stealth’s historical data into a Relational Database Management System (RDBMS).
-Using SQL to analyze data and answer ad-hoc business questions from various departments.
+##### Using SQL to analyze data and answer ad-hoc business questions from various departments.
-Developing a strong understanding of Rockbuster’s data infrastructure and metrics to provide meaningful insights.
+##### Developing a strong understanding of Rockbuster’s data infrastructure and metrics to provide meaningful insights.
-Presenting findings and strategic recommendations to the Rockbuster Stealth Management Board in a clear, actionable format.
+##### Presenting findings and strategic recommendations to the Rockbuster Stealth Management Board in a clear, actionable format.